andrewpage/kerbal-website/README.md

-kerbal-website
+Kerbal Space Program Mod Manager - Website
 ==============

-The website component to the new Kerbal Space Program mod manager.
+This is the website component to the Kerbal Space Station mod manager.